karo-yousefi/react-beginner-projects/README.md

 + Below I showcase the projects.
 The focus is **not on styling** , Just some projects that their **logic** works.

++ I've used TailwindCSS to style this mini projects.

 ---

 1. Accordion Menu (with single select and multi select option):